Subscribe

 agnes keleti

-Meet Ágnes Keleti – the world’s oldest living Olympic champion and medalist.
+Meet 103-year-old Ágnes Keleti – the world’s oldest living Olympic champion and medalist.

 Ágnes Keleti

-Earlier this year, Ágnes, known as Agi to her friends and family, celebrated her 100th birthday in Budapest.
-There was much to celebrate as she has led a remarkable life which includes winning 10 Olympic medals of which five are gold medals.
+Earlier this year, Ágnes, known as Agi to her friends and family, celebrated her 103rd birthday in Budapest.
+There was much to celebrate as she has led a remarkable life having won 10 Olympic medals of which five are gold medals.
 She ranks third all-time among women athletes for most Olympic medals and fourth all-time as a winner of Olympic gold medals.

-Becoming a centenarian was also marked by a personal birthday message from Israeli Prime Minister Naftali Bennett, who was Education Minister at the time.
+Three years ago, when Agnes became a centenarian her special day was marked by a personal birthday message from Naftali Bennett, who was Education Minister at the time.
 She’d previously been bestowed the Israel Prize, the country’s highest civilian honour.
 Accepting the tribute, Agnes said: “I’m feeling very honoured and happy to know that my work bears fruit and is acknowledged after many years of activity … I wish all the best to our young gymnasts and to the future generation.
 Stay strong.”

 Strong is certainly how her family know her.
-While her eldest son Rafael cares for his mum in Budapest, her son Daniel and many of Agnes’s extended family reside in Sydney, Australia.
+While her eldest son Rafael cares for his mum in Budapest, her son Daniel and many of Agnes’s extended family, including my friend Dani Bence, reside in Sydney, Australia.
 To them, she’s known as mum and Aunt Agi – a woman who has endeared herself with her ready smile and kind and generous and courageous spirit.

 To the rest of the world, Agnes will always be feted as one of the greatest athletes to have ever graced the planet.